Hi, I'm Lizzie.

 My History

 At three years old I was diagnosed with an auto-immune digestive disease.
-Uncertainty and loss of agency were cornerstones of my youth, and have been guiding forces behind my lifelong interest in healing.
-As a teen I found running as a way of quelling anxiety and tension, and in my twenties after a move from the United States to the Netherlands, I found yoga.
-What started out as my new way of managing my busy mind and tight hamstrings, became a way of life, and an essential beginning point of meeting my authentic self.
-Eventually I quit my day job as a creative director, and my deep yearning to foster honest connection became my life's work.
+Uncertainty and lack of control were cornerstones of my youth, and have been guiding forces behind my lifelong interest finding out what it means to be well.
+As a teen, running was a way of quelling anxiety and tension, and in my twenties after a move from the United States to the Netherlands, I found yoga.
+What started out as my new way of managing my busy mind and tight hamstrings, before long, became a way of life.
+This was the beginning point of asking the question 'Who am I?', and having a kind of inner knowing that was my answer.
+Eventually I quit my day job as a creative director, and my deep yearning to foster honest connection became my life's work in the form of teacher and therapist.

 During Covid, I met Gabor Maté and found Compassionate Inquiry as a deeper dive into understanding my own trauma.
 I subsequently became a practitioner, private mentor, and part of the training support team.

-In 2023 I underwent a second large scale organ removal surgery after a cancer diagnosis.
+In 2023 I underwent a second large surgery after a cancer diagnosis.
 I am gratefully in remission, which remains a driving force behind my work and lifestyle.

 Illness and recovery are a part of my identity, so it would seem odd not to mention it when I talk about who I am.
 People often ask me about my health, as in "How's your health?"
 The short answer is that everyone of us is in a changing body.
-Life experiences evolve us, and every fork in the road can be a pivot point.
-Whether it is an organ transplant, a relationship that deteriorates, any other number of potential life-break points, these moments give our system an opportunity to become more intelligent, more sensitive...wiser.
+Life experiences evolve who, and how we are, and every fork in the road can be a pivot point.
+These moments give our system an opportunity to become more intelligent, more sensitive...wiser.
 With wisdom comes a different navigation system, one that most often slows down and is more accepting.

 Learning to live with what is present for me has been integral in healing, self-acceptance and moving forward.
 It is a cornerstone of how I live and work, and is why I am so passionate about walking alongside people going through change.